 - Excellent access to investment opportunities and reliable execution: through a local boots-on-the-ground approach with a deep market networking of the experienced employees and teams to longstanding local and supraregional as well as international partners (tenants, brokers, asset owners, banks, etc) as an important pillar of the continuous deal flow, preferably off-market.

 - Comprehensive experience in regulated fund, portfolio, investment and asset management for industrial and corporate real estate: GARBE has been managing real estate assets in regulated real estate special AIFs for institutional and professional investors for around 20 years.

-- Sustainability and ESG have been an integral part of our DNA for more than 10 years: as part of our organisation, decisions and processes.
+- Sustainability and ESG have been an integral part of our organisation, decisions and processes for more than 10 years.
 The impact of our business activities on the environment and society is an important part of our corporate culture and links our actions to our environmental/social responsibility.

 Strategic corporate development

 As a proven specialist and market-leading platform for logistics, industrial and corporate real estate in Germany and Europe, GARBE will continue to focus on these segments throughout Europe and further expand its growth strategy and activities in Europe.
 Within this framework, we are continuously developing attractive real estate projects and rental space offers for tenants, as well as actively managed investment strategies and fund solutions for our investors, such as the European GARBE Logistics Real Estate Fund Plus III at present.
 With our local boots-on-the-ground approach across Europe and by leveraging our well-resourced, dedicated responsible investing teams, we aim to increase also the number of ESG, sustainable and impact strategies to meet the increasing demand of our clients.
 In parallel, we will further expand other related business areas such as the development of data centres and photovoltaic systems.